Hiking the Annapurna Circuit in Monsoon Season: the Ultimate Guide [updated 2023]

 HIKING THE ANNAPURNA CIRCUIT IN SPRING & AUTUMN

 Spring (March to May) is widely considered the best time to trek the Annapurna Circuit.
-During this season, the weather is stable, and the temperatures are mild and pleasant.
-The rhododendron forests along the trail blooms, so your hike will be super colourful The skies are generally clear, providing excellent views of the surrounding Himalayan peaks.ย
+The weather is usually stable, and the temperatures are usually mild and pleasant.
+The rhododendron forests along the trail bloom in spring, bringing colour to the valleys.
+The skies are generally clear, so you’re likely to get good views.

 However, as Spring and Autumn are the most popular time to hike the Annapurna Circuit, you can expect it to be busy on the trails!
 If you’re the type of person who likes solitude or peace and quiet whilst hiking, Annapurna in Spring or Autumn may not be for you.
 You’ll be following a convoy of people throughout your hike.
 Teahouses and restaurants may also be full, meaning you’ll need to plan ahead and can’t be as spontaneous.ย